euphonie/study-notes/Computer Science/Theory/Natural Language Processing/Sequence to Sequence/Intro.md

 ## Architecture

 The architecture for a sequence to sequence model consists of two RNNs.
 It has a:
-- Encoder. handles the sequence inputs and hands
+- Encoder.
+Handles the input sequence and gives what was understood to the second RNN.
+It hands over a context, also represented as a fixed size tensor called the state or context.
+- Decoder.
+Generates the output sequence.

 > image s2s

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTI5NDU3OTgyMCwxNDE5NjYyNjUyXX0=
+eyJoaXN0b3J5IjpbNjQwMjYwMzU2LDE0MTk2NjI2NTJdfQ==
 -->